Insanely Delicious Homemade Fried Yucca

-yuca fries served with cabbage salad and chimichurri sauce
+Fried yucca served with cabbage salad and chimichurri sauce.

-These yuca fries are a fun alternative to regular French Fries, and a very common Costa Rican appetizer.
-If you aren’t familiar with yucca, it’s a tuber or starchy root vegetable, also known as cassava.
-Fried yuca is a popular dish around the world, and in Costa Rica we love these yuca fries!
+Fried yucca is a very common Costa Rican appetizer.
+If you aren’t familiar with yuca, it’s a tuber or starchy root vegetable, also known as cassava.
+Fried yuca is a popular dish around the world, and in Costa Rica we love these yuca fries served alongside guacamole, frijol molido, or chimichurri– but usually with all three!

 The cassava (yuca) plant is endemic to Costa Rica, and therefore cheap and easy to come by year-round- much like the potato here in the United States.
 Yucca does contain trace amounts of cyanide, so it is important to thoroughly cook it before eating.
 The Real Food Encyclopedia has more yuca facts if you are interested.